Skip to content

 Anrri Eyewear Blog

-How to Read Eyeglasses Prescription
+How to Read an Eyeglasses Prescription

-by SharonSwift 14 Apr 2021 0 Comments
+by SharonSwift 14 Apr 2021

-How to Read Eyeglasses Prescription
+How to Read an Eyeglasses Prescription

-The meaning of OD and OS
+The Meaning of OD and OS

 Left eye/Right eye

-(Axis).
-If you have astigmatism, the axis number will also be included.
-This number indicates the angle of a lens that should not have cylindrical power to correct your astigmatism.
-This value follows the cylinder degree and starts with "x" when writing freehand.
-Use a number between 1 and 180 to define the axis.
-The number 90 corresponds to the vertical meridian of the eye, and the number 180 corresponds to the horizontal meridian.
+• Axis: If you have astigmatism, an axis value will also be included in your prescription.
+This number represents the angle of the lens where there is no cylindrical power to correct astigmatism.
+It is usually written after the cylinder value and begins with "x" when written by hand.
+The axis value ranges from 1 to 180, where 90 corresponds to the vertical meridian of the eye and 180 to the horizontal meridian.

 Additional Information

-Examples of glasses prescription
+Examples of Glasses Prescriptions

 examples of myopia